How redux works?

 function combineReducers() {}

 To create our data store of the application.
-The main concept of redux is we can have only one store. createStore() method accepts three arguments.
+The main concept of redux is we can have only one store. createStore() method accepts three arguments as following.

 1. Reducer (Root reducer)